Kev506/starlight-android/README.md

 Starlight was created by ACSDigital as a project inspired by Moonlight Game Streaming client for Android.

 Starlight for Android TV will allow you to stream your full collection of games from your Windows PC to your Android/Google TV device.
-The code for Starlight will be available once released under the GPLv3 license.
+The code for Starlight will be available here once released under the GPLv3 license.
 We welcome contributions once available.

 [Starlight for Android](https://starlight-game-streaming.com) is an open source client implementation of Moonlight for NVIDIA GameStream and [Sunshine](https://github.com/LizardByte/Sunshine).